Souradeep2304/DailyCodingPractice/README.md

 # Daily Coding

-This repository contains random codes on various languages just keep up the coding practice and keep in touch.
+This repository contains random codes on various languages just to keep up the coding practice and keep in touch.